cssgunc/breast-cancer-hub/docs/using_components.md

 ```
 On web: Opens https://example.com in a new tab.\
 On mobile: Opens https://example.com inside an in-app browser instead of the system browser.

+More info on ExternalLink is provided belo in the Links section.

+### HelloWave
+An animated component that makes a waving hand emoji (👋) oscillate back and forth.

+### LearnMoreTextContainer
+Displays a source attribution message and a "Learn more" link that directs users to an external website about breast cancer when tapped.

 ### LoadingScreen
 This is used as a loading screen while the app is preparing data or resources.